- Hand raised peach face lovebird’s

 Sprouted seed– a great way to increase greens in your peachies diet, and full of nutrition.

-Pellets– a wonderful addition to your tame peachfaces diet we feed ours kaytee pellets which they absolutely love.
+Pellets– a wonderful addition to your tame peachfaces diet we feed ours Vetafarm Nutriblend pellets, Vetafarm maintenance pellets, Murphy’s pellets, Pretty bird pellets, and harrisons pellets all of which they absolutely love.

-Veg and greens– Very important part of there diet feed fresh corn, spinach, broccoli, capsicum, seeding grasses, chick weed, milk thistle, carrot.
+Veg and greens– Very important part of their diet feed fresh corn, spinach, broccoli, capsicum, seeding grasses, chick weed, milk thistle, carrot.

 Vitamin d supplement– Added Via the water supply a number of vitamin D additives available at birdsville.